-- A firearm that, after the removal of grips, stocks, and magazines, is not as detectable by walk-through metal detectors calibrated and operated to detect the Security Exemplar;3
+- A firearm that, after the removal of grips, stocks, and magazines, is not as detectable as the Security Exemplar by walk-through metal detectors calibrated and operated to detect the Security Exemplar;3

 - Any major component of a firearm that, when subjected to inspection by the types of detection devices commonly used at secure public buildings and transit stations, does not generate an image that accurately depicts the shape of the component; or

-- A firearm, including a frame or receiver, that lacks a unique serial number engraved or cast on it by a licensed manufacturer or importer in accordance with federal law, assigned by the agency of a State and permanently engraved or cast on the firearm, or otherwise placed on the firearm in compliance with local law.
+- A firearm, including a frame or receiver,4 that lacks a unique serial number engraved or cast on it by a licensed manufacturer or importer in accordance with federal law, assigned by the agency of a State and permanently engraved or cast on the firearm, or otherwise placed on the firearm.

-A person may register a self-assembled firearm for personal use3 so long as the person affixes a serial number onto the firearm in accord with the requirements of D.C.
-Code § 7-2502.02(c).
-A person who self-assembles a firearm must submit a registration application within five days of assembling the firearm.4
+A person may register a self-assembled firearm for personal use so long as they affix a unique serial number onto the firearm in accordance with the following conditions:5

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at email@example.com.Contact